REGENERATIVE COUNTRY

 The natural world in Australia and across the Asia-Pacific region is in deep trouble.
 Many of our species and their habitats are facing extinction, while entire ecosystems face collapse.

 While the devastating 2019-20 bushfires caused sudden and significant biodiversity loss, wildlife species were already in decline.
-Habitat loss and degradation, introduced species, climate change impacts, and unlawful practices such as poaching and illegal wildlife trade continue to threaten our wildlife and wild places.
+Habitat loss and degradation, introduced species, global heating impacts, and unlawful practices such as poaching and illegal wildlife trade continue to threaten our wildlife and wild places.

 By protecting wildlife and the places they live, we are also protecting the essential things that make our lives possible and enrich us – from breathable air to clean water, food and energy, as well as recreational and spiritual value.